OA-PASS/bagend/examples/index.md

 {% endraw %}
 {% endhighlight %}

 Note the use of the `identifiers` field.
 In this example, the producer of the bag includes local identifiers for the award (`johnshopkins.edu:grant:116920`) and the awarding organization (`johnshopkins.edu:funder:302749`).
 This implies that this [`Award`][model-award] has some identity in a context that is opaque to anyone else other than the creator of this particular identifier.
 The rationale for including this identifier in the BAGEND resource model is that it may be maintained and even indexed by the consumer.
-This would allow for the producer of the bag to search and find the [`Award`][model-award] (or all [`Submission`][model-sub] or [`Article`][model-art]) with that identifier.
+This would allow for the producer of the bag to search and find the [`Award`][model-award] (or linked resources like [`Submission`][model-sub] or [`Article`][model-art]) with that identifier.

-> Often organizations will have different identifiers for the same concept, and may not maintain a local mapping between the institutions identifier and the funders identifier.
-If BAGEND consumers commit to maintaining and even indexing the opaque `identifiers` for BAGEND resources, this increases their discoverabily by the institutions producing those resources.
+> Different organizations often have different identifiers for the same concept, and may not maintain a local mapping between the institutions identifier and the funders identifier.
+If BAGEND consumers commit to maintaining and indexing the opaque `identifiers` for BAGEND resources, this increases their discoverabily by the institutions producing those resources.

 #### Publications
 A [`Publication`][model-pub] represents the BAGEND [`Article`][model-art] in the context of an online or print publication.
 Typically the [`Publication`][model-pub] will include an embedded [`Journal`][model-journal], as is shown here.